danieleynis/GitHubEnhancements/README.md

+## Install
+You can find the Chrome extension on the Web Store by searching "GitHub PR Links" or go to the extenstion directly [here](https://chrome.google.com/webstore/detail/github-pr-links/cmgnbinjkbbijffcfebgohmopnffdidg?utm_source=chrome-ntp-icon)

 ## Purpose and problem
 The purpose of this chrome extension is to add clickable links to branches that are references in a GitHub pull request.
 GitHub will tell you who wants to merge commits from one branch to another in a pull request but does not make the branch references clickable so they can take you directly to the branch that is referenced.
 I just want to have clickable links.